Balance (Van Halen album): Songs

 "The Seventh Seal" kicks off the album.
 Complete with chanting monks and dangling metal bells, the song unveiled a vast, open, U2-like guitar wall that propelled through the darkest terrain the band ever tackled.
-As a side note Eddie revealed in 2012 that "The Seventh Seal" was written before Van Halen became a band.
+Eddie revealed in 2012 that "The Seventh Seal" was written before Van Halen became a band.
+In an August 1995 interview with Total Guitar, Eddie took credit for "[doing] these weird monk sounds at the very top of the record", though they have also been credited to monks from Gyuto Tantric University in Tibet.
+One reviewer noted the song's "decidedly Zeppish salvo of psuedo-mysticism" and described the Gyoto monks as a sample, while Vulture's Chuck Klosterman compares it a "mid-period Yes album".